Comparing Medicare Supplement (Medigap) vs Medicare Advantage

 Fluctuating Annual Costs

-Four trips to the oncology clinic or doctor’s office to take a drug like that and you have met your $6,700 out of pocket maximum for the year.
+Four trips to the oncology clinic or doctor’s office to take a drug like that and you have met your $7,550 out-of-pocket maximum for the year.
 Imagine having to pay that out after just one week of treatments.

 Cancer is not something you ever want to face.
-But being saddled with a lot of out of pocket costs on top of it could make it even worse.
-All you want to think about at that time is getting better, not having to worry about how you are going to pay for it.
+But being saddled with a lot of out-of-pocket costs on top of it could make it even worse.
+All you want to think about at that time is getting better – not having to worry about how you are going to pay for it.
+Many cancer patients will meet that out-of-pocket maximum of $7,550 two years in a row as ongoing treatments take place.
+That is $15,100 that could hit your budget in a matter of weeks if a diagnosis comes late in the year.

 I’ve had people tell me that they will not get cancer because they are living a healthy lifestyle.
 Do you know how many otherwise healthy children are diagnosed with cancer every year?
 And a new study out recently shows that 2/3 of cancers are unavoidable even if you lead a healthy lifestyle.
 Your healthcare costs are not something to gamble with.
 Unexpected healthcare costs can quickly deplete savings and retirement accounts, leaving many seniors in poverty.
 It is a chance you don’t have to take.